ChaosChain/chaoschain/packages/sdk/README.md

 A: ERC-8004 v1.0 is the **standard** (3 registries: Identity, Reputation, Validation).
 The SDK **implements** it fully + adds x402 payments, AP2 intent verification, and Process Integrity for a complete agent economy.

 **Q: How do I verify v1.0 compliance?**
-A: Run `pytest tests/test_erc8004_v1_compliance.py -v` - all 12 tests pass.
-See `SDK_V1_COMPLIANCE_REPORT.md` for detailed verification.
+A: The SDK passes all 12 ERC-8004 v1.0 compliance tests.
+Agents are ERC-721 NFTs, making them browsable on OpenSea and compatible with all NFT wallets.

 **Q: What storage should I use?**
-A: Start with Local IPFS (free), then Pinata for production.
+A: Start with Local IPFS (free), then 0G or Pinata for production.
 The SDK auto-detects available providers.
 ERC-8004 registration files can use any URI scheme (ipfs://, https://).

 **Q: Do I need 0G Network?**
 A: No, 0G is optional.
 The SDK works great with Base/Ethereum/Optimism + IPFS/Pinata.
 0G adds TEE-verified compute and decentralized storage.